 I started this blog for several reasons.
-At first, I wanted to reach out to others with verbal dyspraxia to make sense of my own condition.
-As my journey has progressed, I’ve become interested in a holistic approach especially in terms of healthy diet which helps me manage my IBS.
-My progress continues and I feel it’s important to share with others the strategies that have helped me improve my global dyspraxia and my speech.
+At first, I wanted to reach out to others with verbal dyspraxia to understand my condition.
+As my journey has progressed, I’ve become interested in a holistic approach, especially in terms of a healthy diet which helps me manage my IBS.
+My progress continues, and I feel it’s important to share with others the strategies that have helped me improve my global dyspraxia and my speech.
 Finally, blogging is fun and communicating online is equal.

 My journey continues but I will keep you updated across the different aspects of it.
-Thank you for your ongoing support.